rclone/rclone/docs/content/amazonclouddrive.md

 ```

 Note that rclone runs a webserver on your local machine to collect the
 token as returned from Amazon.
-This is only run from the moment it
+This only runs from the moment it
-opens your browser to the moment you cut and paste the verification
+opens your browser to the moment you get back the verification
 code.
 This is on `http://127.0.0.1:53682/` and this it may require
 you to unblock it temporarily if you are running a host firewall.